gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 - Every 15-seconds, a status request is made to see if it has been restored

-- When is it is back up, www.icloud.com is checked to make sure a location a request is successful
+- When it is back up, www.icloud.com is checked to make sure a location request is successful

 - After it has been down for 3-minutes, an Internet Connection Error message is sent to the *icloud3_alerts* sensor